Dr Jon Nield

 - Project Skills in the Life Sciences (BIO603)

-I am a scientist in the fields of Biochemistry and Structural Biology, specialising in protein production, single particle image processing, transmission electron microscopy and the 3D modelling of membrane-bound biological macromolecules.
-I hold an independent position within the Biochemistry & Chemistry Division; the laboratory's research interests are targeted at solving macromolecular protein structure and function, with emphasis on photosynthetically-active complexes.
+I am a scientist in the fields of Biochemistry and Structural Biology, specialising in protein production, single particle image processing, transmission electron microscopy and the three-dimensional (3D) modelling of membrane-bound biological macromolecules.
+I hold a part-time position within the Structural Biology section of SBCS’ Biochemistry Department; my wet/dry/computing labs’ output is directed towards solving a variety of macromolecular protein structure-function questions.
+I am very grateful for the funding received, my collaborations with >125 co-authors, and all the enjoyable scientific interactions over the past 20+ years.